8-Waste/Springboard/Capstone 2 - Fútbol/README.md

 * **data/03_unknown_faces:** Contains photos of faces of anyone except the target player.
 * **data/04_found_faces:** Contains photos of recognized images of the target player found in the 01_source_photos.

 **code:** Contains the code used for this project excluding Jupyter Notebooks which are located in reports.
-The .py files in this directory support Jupyter Notebook via importing.
+The .py files in this directory support Jupyter Notebooks via importing.
 The allows the Jupyter Notebook to be more more readable.
-* **code/mtcnn:** Contains MTCNN detector code.

 **reports:** Contains all reports, graphs, and slides for this project.
 * **reports/intermediary reports/images:** Contains images used for Jupyter Notebooks and reports